NCHUNKE-TEMBOH/Administrative-Health-Record-Management-System/README.md

 ## 🏥 Overview

-PulseCare is a comprehensive Hospital Management System designed to streamline healthcare operations across multiple user roles.
+MediCare is a comprehensive Hospital Management System designed to streamline healthcare operations across multiple user roles.
 The system provides secure, role-based access to patient data, medical records, appointments, prescriptions, lab tests, and more.

 ## ✨ Features